AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

   OCS opens and displays a login dialog.

 2. Enter the tenant ID or tenant alias of the tenant from which you want to share data and click **Continue**.
-You must be a Tenant Administrator for this tenant to accept the invitation.
+You must be a Tenant Administrator to accept the invitation.

 3. On the authentication dialog, verify your identity.

-  OCS displays a page saying that your tenant will be joining the community from which the invite was issued.
-Membership in the community does not actually begin until the inviter confirms the invitation in the next step.
+  OCS displays a page saying that your tenant will join the community that issued the the invitation.
+Membership in the community does not begin until the inviter confirms the invitation in the next step.

 4. Click **Join**.